appathon-hacks/Funny-Cabbie/README.md

 # Funny-Cabbie
-Makes your cab travel more interesting!
+Makes your cab travel more fun and interesting!

 # Dependencies